 The Western approach to the aesthetic qualities of landscape has been fashioned by various strands of influence.
 Classical Hellenistic and Roman influences emerged again during the Renaissance and later periods.
 And from Christian theology developed the teleological view or natural theology of nature and landscape that together with the classical influence, dominated until the 17th and 18th centuries.

 The Western view of landscapes that predominates is not the only way by which to view landscapes.
 For countless generations, traditional societies have developed very sophisticated and complex interpretations of the landscapes around them.
-In this chapter, four such interpretations are examined from the Australian aborigine, New Zealand Māori, the traditional Chinese, and the Tibetan.
+Four such interpretations are examined from the Australian Aborigine, New Zealand Māori, the traditional Chinese, and the Tibetan.
 These are examples of traditional societies in which landscapes are viewed in symbolic terms, their physical features being taken to represent other entities such as ancestral beings and deities or philosophical concepts.
 The examples exhibit a little of the richness of human interaction and interpretation of landscapes of which the Western view is but one view.

 Humans have long asked the questions like “what is beauty?”, ” why is a scene beautiful?”, “what is the nature of the aesthetic experience?”
 Questions of aesthetics have occupied many philosophers, although less so today than in the past.
 Landscape is but one of many aesthetic objects.These include music, art, sculpture, human faces, architecture, poetry and natural objects.
 Philosophers seek to identify the common principles operating on and determining the nature of the aesthetic experience.

 This theme traces through the treatment of aesthetics by philosophers, from the time of the Greeks, through the early Christian fathers to the Renaissance to modern philosophers in Britain, Germany and other nations.
-The paper shows the close parallels of Kant’s philosophy of aesthetics with landscape theory, in particular, that many of Kant’s concepts identified, nearly a century before Darwin, principles which can make sense through their survival-enhancing qualities.
+There are close parallels of Kant’s philosophy of aesthetics with landscape theory, in particular that many of Kant’s concepts identified, nearly a century before Darwin, are principles which can make sense through their survival-enhancing qualities.
 The universality of Kant’s aesthetics is reinforced by its parallels with contemporary theories of landscape aesthetics.

 GESTALT PSYCHOLOGY & AESTHETICS

 Gestalt psychology – “the whole is more than the sum of its parts” – developed from the realization in the late 19h century that the atomistic approach to psychology failed to explain characteristics that could derive from the combination of the individual parts.
-The theme describes the development of the Gestalt approach defines Gestalt perceptual laws provides a contemporary perspective of the Gestalt contribution and it relevance to landscape is reviewed.
+The theme describes the development of the Gestalt approach, defines Gestalt perceptual laws, provides a contemporary perspective of the Gestalt contribution and its relevance to landscape.